MichaelAmatoSTL/Tuition-Tracker/README.md

 Student Management: Add and view student details, including name and credit balance.
 Credit Tracking: Deduct credits as classes are taken and add credits with each payment.
 Payment Recording: Keep a history of payments, including the amount and date.
-Notifications: Remind tutors when a student's credits are low.
 Prerequisites:
 Android Studio
 Minimum SDK Version: 28